Coronary artery aneurysm: Diagnosis

 It is often found coincidentally on coronary angiography.
 Other modalities that can be used to diagnose a coronary artery aneurysm include echocardiography, magnetic resonance imaging and computerized tomography.
 Although coronary angiography remains to be the gold standard, the invasive procedure comes with its associated risks, is more expensive than other modalities and the size of the aneurysm might be miscalculated if there is a thrombus in place.

 Treatment

 Treatment for coronary artery aneurysm include medical management, surgery and percutaneous intervention.
 Underlying coronary artery risk factors should be addressed in patients with atherosclerosis and proper guideline-mediated medications should be started.
 In those with risk for embolism or thrombosis, anti-platelet or anticoagulation therapy should be contemplated.

 In patients with Kawasaki disease prompt administration of intravenous immunoglobulin (IVIG) therapy should be given to prevent complication of coronary artery aneurysm.

 Prognosis

 Generally, it has a good prognosis.
-In Kawasaki's disease, untreated, there is a 1–2% death rate, from cardiac causes.

 The prognosis of coronary artery aneurysm is dependent on its diameter.
 The smaller the aneurysm the better the prognosis.
 There is less risk for ischemic myocardial damage and mortality with smaller aneurysms.
 Aneurysms with an internal diameter > 8 mm have poorer outcomes, since these aneurysms can be occluded and be associated with complications such as arrhythmias, myocardial infarction, or sudden death.